sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_Channel_Spectra_and_Maps.md

 entering a number close to 0) or to return more definitive measures (by entering a number closer to 100).

-On the Matlab command line, the parameter for the calculating the spectrum using the Welch method are exposed (a window size of 128 sample with no overlap between windows).
+On the MATLAB command line, the parameter for the calculating the spectrum using the Welch method are exposed (a window size of 128 sample with no overlap between windows).
 We can change these parameters.
 Select menu item <span style="color: brown">Plot → Channel spectra and maps</span> and in the *Spectral and scalp map options* edit box, enter
 " *'winsize', 256, 'overlap', 128* ".